SØG

 1. Purpose of Study Rules and Regulations

 The study rules and regulations were established by the school management following discussion in the students’ council and Educational Council and board of directors.
+Students and staff at the school are informed of the rules and regulations and these are publicly available on the school’s homepage.

 The purpose of the study rules and regulations is to create a positive teaching environment conductive to instruction.
 They also seek to reinforce active student involvement in the teaching programme as well as to promote values such as student cooperation and responsibility within the school culture.
 Finally, the study rules and regulations seek to help facilitate a secure, mutually accountable community for the many different students at the school.